 In the Elastic Cloud deployment model, multiple Fleet Servers are automatically provisioned to satisfy the instance size chosen (instance sizes are modified to satisfy the scale requirement).
 In addition, if you choose multiple availability zones to address your fault-tolerance requirements, those instances are also utilized to balance the load.

-In an on-premises deployment, high-availability, fault-tolerance, and lifecycle management of the Fleet Server are the responsibility of the administrator.
+In an on-prem deployment, high-availability, fault-tolerance, and lifecycle management of the Fleet Server are the responsibility of the administrator.

 Intro to Kibana